thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 ### Appearance

-Let's assume you have added the "Timeseries Line Chart" widget to display thermometers using the widget data configuration [step](/docs/{{docsPrefix}}user-guide/widgets/#data-settings){:target="_blank"} only.
+Let&#39;s assume you have added the "Timeseries Line Chart" widget to display thermometers using the widget data configuration [step](/docs/{{docsPrefix}}user-guide/widgets/#data-settings){:target="_blank"} only.
 You should see a similar widget (note that you should send/simulate some data to see the actual lines in the chart):

 ![image](/images/user-guide/widgets/overview/widget-example.png)

-Let's use the basic widget settings to customize the widget.
+Let&#39;s use the basic widget settings to customize the widget.
 We will demonstrate how each setting affects the widget.

 #### Data settings

 You can choose which symbol to display next to the value and the number of digits after the floating-point number.
 These settings are useful if you want to apply the same settings for all axes.

-For example, if you are showing temperature readings for multiple devices, you can add '°C' or '°F' symbol.
+- **Units by default**.
+If you are showing temperature readings for multiple devices, you can add symbol (e.g., °C or °F).
 However, if you are displaying both temperature and humidity, you have to configure these data keys separately using data key settings.

-You can also specify an alternative message that will be displayed if widget doesn't have incoming data.
-When data arrives, the message will disappear and the incoming data will be displayed.

-You can find these settings in the "**Advanced**" functionality, "**Appearance**" tab of the widgets settings.
+- **Decimals by default**.
+Controls how many decimal places are displayed when a data key doesn&#39;t have its own formatting.

+- **"No data to display" message**.
+An alternative message shown when the widget has no data in the selected time window or cannot render values (e.g., missing keys).
+Use it to provide helpful next steps.<br>
+**Examples:**<br>
+• "No data to display"<br>
+• "No data for the selected time range"<br>
+• "No telemetry received yet — check the device connection or time range".

 {% include images-gallery.html imageCollection="default-data-settings" %}